 Jacky Liang, Fei Xia, Wenhao Yu, Andy Zeng + 48 Authors

-Preprint 2024 [paper] [website]
+RSS 2024 [paper] [website]

 We investigate fine-tuning the robot code-writing LLMs, to remember their in-context interactions and improve their "teachability" i.e., how efficiently they adapt to human inputs.
 We present Language Model Predictive Control (LMPC), a framework that fine-tunes PaLM 2 to improve its teachability on 78 tasks across 5 robot embodiments.